defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 The only other thing I'll say about music theory is that it really helps to pick a chord progression to start your track.
-Steal a good one if you need to, it'll help get some emotion into your track really quickly which will hopefully inspire you to with ideas for what to do next.
+Steal a good one if you need to, it'll help get some emotion into your track really quickly which will hopefully inspire you with ideas for what to do next.
 If you're lazy like me, you can let the same chord progression repeat throughout your entire track and still end up with a pretty good result but obviously you can do much better with meaningful harmonic variation.